 Is it unbalance or imbalance?
 Apparently one is a verb and the other is a noun.

 Anyway… about 5 weeks ago on a webinar with my sister, somebody asked us how we keep everything balanced.
 We ALL have so much going on.
 You’re probably a full-time employee, business owner, student, twitter activist, sister, Netflix addict, best friend, girlfriend, wife, mom, you name it.
-I talk a little bit about how imbalance almost crashed and burned all the important things in my life in a previous post, but I want to go deeper.
+But I know first hand how imbalance can cause all the important things in your life to crash and burn.
+That’s why today I want to break it down.

 I’m very much so a people watcher, and because I don’t leave the house much (pro & con of working from home), I observe people by what they post online.
 Yes, I stalk Twitter, Facebook and Instagram pages and I make little observations as I scroll.
 The running theme lately is that people are unhappy with their life and business.
 How do I know this?
 Because one day a post will be about how great their life is, and another day it’ll be a post ranting about whatever.
 That sounds a little unbalanced to me, no?